Sorry, the fields marked in red need your attention, please fix them to continue.

 Street markets that don’t sleep.
 Skyscrapers clad in steel giving a sharp contrast to colourfully ornamented mosques and temples spelling culture.
 Kuala Lumpur is an effervescent mix of communities.
 The shimmering and imposing Petronas Towers look down at you.
 Marvel at the city’s landscapes from the inside of the tallest twin towers in the world.
 Make your way to Jalan Alor, deemed to be the city’s most popular eats street.
 It is crammed with modest tables perfect for alfresco dining.
 Noodles and rice are served in banana leaves or newspaper packets.
 This is dining, redefined.

 The golden statue of Lord Murugan guards this national treasure.
 This limestone hill is dotted with a series of caves and cave temples.
 Reaching the Temple Caves is quite the climb, with around 272 steps.
 Bats flutter, revealing themselves from the shadow while mischievous monkeys scan tourists, looking for their next prey.
-You will also discover nine hundred-year-old ironwood coffins at these caves.
+You will also discover nine hundred-year-old ironwood coffins in Batu caves.

 A hidden gem, Sipadan is identified as the only oceanic island in the country.
 If you are a water baby, this is the place to be.
 Famous for its breath-taking sunsets, this island is perhaps the only one that can be explored on foot within half an hour.
 Expect world-class diving and countless speed board trips to Sipadan’s exquisite underwater world when in this island.
 While one side of Sipadan spurs up images of children paddling their boats between flamboyantly coloured houseboats and grubby driftwood sheds, the other is about tanned individuals emerging from the underwater world after hours of contact with sharks and other creatures of the sea.

-If you are a tea connoisseur, this is the place to be.
+If you are a tea connoisseur Cameron Highlands, this is the place to be.
 Walk through strawberry fields and lush green tea plantations that dot Malaysia’s largest hill station.
 Amidst this touristic hubbub is an ominous presence of tranquility that exists throughout.
 Scenic trails and picturesque sceneries call for extensive trekking and outdoor activities.

 Malaysia’s street food scene takes ‘eating out’ way too seriously.
 Food here comes fast, with speed being the main ingredient.
 Take away noodles and soup in loose packets or eat them from banana leaves, having street food in Malaysia is something you must try.